lpn256/eclipsa-audio-plugin/README.md

 ### Debugging the Plugin Locally

-The Eclipsa Audio Plugin is built on top of the JUCE framework making the JUCE Audio Plugin Host an ideal way to perform local debugging.
+The Eclipsa Audio Plugins are built on top of the JUCE framework making the JUCE Audio Plugin Host an ideal way to perform local debugging.

 To configure the JUCE Audio Plugin Host:
 - Copy the JUCE repository from /External to a new location